ipdk-io/networking-recipe/README.md

   of the changes to OvS itself.

 - Reengineer the Stratum modifications to be non-breaking and suitable for upstreaming to the parent project.
-Make 'tdi' a distinct platform type and 'ipdk' a distinct platform based on 'tdi'.
+Make `tdi` a distinct platform type, with `tofino` and `dpdk` variants.

 - Extract the Kernel Monitor and make it a separate component.
 Remove OvS dependencies, and refactor for modularity and to support unit testing.